msmcs-robotics/torus/README.md

 1. On a machine used for administeringthe cluster, run the cssh script.

-      1.1. **Pro Tip:** If you have many nodes with static ip addresses neatly placed in an ip range, you might want to try running the following command:
+      1.1. **Pro Tip:** If you have many nodes with static ip addresses neatly placed in an ip range, you might want to try running a command similar to this one:

         for i in {1..100}; do echo "10.10.10.$i" >> ips.txt; i=$((i+1)); done